 11. ALBERTINA MUSEUM

-Whereas the Leopold Museum gives a unique insight into Viennese Art the Albertina Museum is a whirlwind tour of European art from Monet to Picasso.
+Whereas the Leopold Museum gives a unique insight into Viennese Art, the Albertina Museum is a whirlwind tour of European art from Monet to Picasso.

-Book — skip-the-line tickets for the Albertina Museum.
+Book skip-the-line tickets for the Albertina Museum.

 12. KUNSTHISTORISCHES MUSEUM

-It houses many of the treasures of the Habsburgs and it’s so big you could spend a whole day here.
+It’s so big you could spend a whole day here.
 There are four good reasons to visit.

-Firstly, if you are interested in ancient history there is a plethora of Greek, Roman and Assyrian sculptures and mosaics.
+Firstly, if you are interested in ancient history, there is a plethora of Greek, Roman and Assyrian sculptures and mosaics.

-Book — skip-the-line tickets for Kunsthistorisches.
+Book skip-the-line tickets for Kunsthistorisches.

 13. LUNCH AT PALMENHAUS

-Palmenhaus – a massive greenhouse restaurant – is near many of the museums and a great place to rest the weary legs after hours of strolling around.
-Dine inside with towering palms all around you or enjoy the outdoor terrace overlooking the park.
+Palmenhaus – a massive greenhouse restaurant – is near many of the museums and a great place to take a break after hours of strolling around.

 It’s a great place to grab a coffee or a glass of wine.
 They also had some pretty decent vegetarian options, something that wasn’t too easy to find in many places in Vienna.